HITECHCRIME/HC_SG241_Raised_In_The_Cold/README.md

-you know i sold my soul (aaaaaaaaah scream) pinned to the cross i spill my only words to date it's death i date
+you know i sold my soul (aaaaaaaaah scream) pinned to the cross i spill my only words to date it's death i hate

-follow me to the light
-never enough of open doors
-i reach for the handles torn
-will there be some _____- to grasp
+follow me, cradle me to the light never enough of open doors i reach for the handles torn will there be some _____- to grasp